KeniKT/keniKT/README.md

 ## Hi there 👋, I'm Kenenan Tilaun!

+🚀 I'm a software engineer with a passion for building scalable applications and solving complex problems.

+My expertise spans Python, JavaScript, React, Ruby on Rails, Flutter (mobile development), and web development.
+I specialize in crafting efficient and user-friendly applications, whether for the web or mobile platforms.

-I'm a software engineer with a passion for building scalable applications and solving complex problems.
-My expertise spans Python, JavaScript, React, and more.
-I thrive in competitive coding and contributing to open-source communities.
-Constantly learning and innovating, I enjoy tackling challenges that push the boundaries of technology.
+I have a strong background in SQL databases (PostgreSQL, MySQL, SQLite), PHP, and backend development, ensuring robust and scalable solutions.
+I thrive in competitive coding, actively contribute to open-source communities, and constantly seek new challenges that push the boundaries of technology.

+🔹 Always learning, always building.

 ---